Book notes: We Just Build Hammers - Coraline Ada Ehmke

 Het web van morgen (terugblik op The Next Web 2009)

-An article, posted almost 15 years ago filed in future, twitter, revolution, tnw, context, transparancy, platform, developments, meaning, next web & tomorrow.
+An article, posted more than 16 years ago filed in future, twitter, revolution, tnw, context, transparancy, platform, developments, meaning, next web & tomorrow.

 The Next Web 2009 is weer enige tijd voorbij.
 Ik was voornemens om een samenvatting te schrijven van de globale ideeën die ik naar voren zag komen.
 Van uitstel leek bijna afstel te komen, maar nu is de samenvatting er dan toch.
 Het is lastig om de hoofdlijnen goed te duiden, zonder te specifiek op applicaties in te gaan.
 Achteraf bezien was ‘The Next Web’ vooral een conferentie over de laatste toestand van het Web zoals we deze nu kennen.
 Toch waren er enkele duidelijke trends te herkennen die zich waarschijnlijk ook de komende jaren nog verder zullen ontwikkelen.
 Ik bespreek ze onder de drie kopjes: context, platform en revolutie.